XenitAB/xenitab.github.io/docs/xks/operator-guide/operator-guide.md

 You can today see a example of the [Makefile](https://github.com/XenitAB/azure-devops-templates/blob/master/terraform-docker/README.md#makefile)

-This is how we normally structure our tenant repos:
+This is how we normally structure our tenant repo

 ```txt
 ├── Makefile